Software Architecture

 Mosaik Simulation Framework

 A framework that serves as a core platform for executing energy system simulations.
-Mosaik is an external dependency, and as such the Illuminator interacts with it thru its API.
+Mosaik is an external dependency, and as such the Illuminator interacts with it through its API.

 Model Builder Application

-A Python applicaiton that model developers use to define/modify energy models for the Illuminator.
+A Python application that model developers use to create/modify energy models for the Illuminator.
 New models are developed using the Builder componente, which provides a custom interface for creating and registering energy models to the Model Library.
-The purpose of the Builder componet is ease the defintion of energy models using a jargon that energy system engineers are more familiar with.
-For example, by defining new models in term of inputs, outputs, states, etc.
+The purpose of the Builder component is to ease the development of energy models using a jargon that energy system engineers are more familiar with.
+For example, using term such as inputs, outputs, states, etc. to define new models.

 Simulation Engine Application

 A Python application to run simulations via the Mosaik API.
-This application consists of four compoennts.
+This application consists of four components.
 The Scenario API provides a wrapper to prepare and start simulations in the Mosaik Simulation Framework.
-Therefore, simulations, computations and the management of output data are delegated to the Mosaik Simulation Framework.
-The Senario API uses the Scenario Schema to validate simulation definitions writen as YAML files written by the Energy Analysis.
+Simulations, computations and the management of output data are delegated to the Mosaik Simulation Framework.
+The Senario API uses the Scenario Schema to validate simulation scenarios writen as YAML files by the Energy Analysis.
 The Scenario Schema defines the format that YAML files must be written on.

-The Illuminator CLI is an appliccation implemented using Typer, which provides a command line interface to run simulation locally, and automate the deployment of the Illuminator in a Raspberry Pi cluster.
-The Illuminator CLI uses the Scernario API and the Cluster PI components for its functionality.
+The Illuminator CLI is an appliccation implemented using Typer, which provides a command line interface to run simulation locally, and parcially automates the deployment of the Illuminator in a Raspberry Pi cluster.
+The Illuminator CLI uses the Scernario API and the Cluster PI components to provide functionality.

-Finally, the Cluster Pi component consists of a set of tools for setting up the Illuminator to tha Raspberry Py cluster that will run scenario simulatios.
+Finally, the Cluster Pi component consists of a set of tools for setting up the Illuminator to tha Raspberry Pi Cluster, where simulation scenarios will be run.

 Dashboard

-An application used by the Energy Analyst to visualise the results and logs of simulatiosn in real-time.
-This is not implemented in the current version.
+An application used by the Energy Analyst to visualise results and logs of simulations in real-time.
+This is has not been implemented in the current version.

 Use Cases

-There are three main use cases for the users of the Illuminator:
+There are three comon use cases for the users of the Illuminator:

 Extending the model library: a Model developer wants to add a new model to the Model Library